 But just as primary health workers are connected to doctors and hospitals, community paralegals should be connected to lawyers and the possibility of litigation or high-level advocacy if frontline methods fail.

 Community paralegal programs are diverse.
-Members of our Global Legal Empowerment Network tackle a wide range of justice challenges, from women’s empowerment to prisoners’ rights.
+Members of our Grassroots Justice Network tackle a wide range of justice challenges, from women’s empowerment to prisoners’ rights.
 Namati’s community paralegals work on land, health, citizenship, and environmental justice.

 Community paralegals use several strategies to advance justice.
 These include: